natgo/wt-wiki-scraper/wikitext-transpiled/ground/KV-1E.md

 ===Development===
 The start of the KV-1 heavy tanks began after the heavy tank [[T-35]] flaws came to light.
 Designers were ordered to draw up new designs to become the basis of a breakthrough heavy tank needed for the Soviet doctrine.
 This made for a tank that was heavily armoured, but not very mobile as it was to be for siege warfare.
 The designs offered all had heavy armour, wide tracks, and used the torsion-bar suspension.
 The designs were the [[SMK]], T-100, and what would be the '''KV tank''', which was named after the then Soviet Defense Commissar '''K'''liment '''V'''oroshilov.

 During the developmental progress, the prototypes of all these heavy tanks were made and the Winter War with Finland was on its way.
 The Soviets sent these tanks into Finland for combat testing, to which the KV design outperform in every way with its superior armour and firepower.
-The armour on the KV tank was impenetrable by a tank cannon in service and most anti-tank guns as well, the 76.2 cannon also gave it a huge firepower boost compared to the usual 37 mm in use by other countries.
+The armour on the KV tank was impenetrable by any tank cannon in service and most anti-tank guns as well, the 76.2 cannon also gave it a huge firepower boost compared to the usual 37 mm in use by other countries.
 However, the design was found to be difficult to steer, the transmission was unreliable, ergonomics was poor and vision was limited, plus with its 45-ton weight, it was a very heavy tank for its time.
 In truth, while formidable in power and protection, courageous crew member willing to curse the name would speak out about the trouble the KV tank really was.
 The main variant of production before World War II broke out was the KV-1 model.

 ===KV-1E===
 The initial production in 1939 had the KV-1 equipped with an [[KV-1 (L-11)|L-11 cannon]], this was upgraded to the F-32 in 1940.
 The Model 1940 production was the main KV-1 variant that was available during the German invasion in Operation Barbarossa.
 During the German invasion, it was found that the KV-1s, while invulnerable to even the German [[Pz.III J|Panzer IIIs]] and [[Pz.IV F1|Panzer IVs]], was easily taken out by the German 88 mm FlaK cannon used in anti-tank roles.
 This caused the KV-1 production model to be up-armoured for increased survivability with applique armour bolted onto the tank.
 Though it varies on how much extra armour is bolted on, some KV-1s have overall armour width of 100 mm thick.
 These up-armoured Model 1940 KV-1s were called '''KV-1E''', with "E" standing for ''"ekranami "'', which means "with shields".
 This up-armouring of the tank caused the weight to be increased from its original 45 tons to 50 tons, further straining the drive system of the tank.